allison-zhou-phd/SBA_Loans_Risk_Analysis/README.md

 * __SBA Guaranteed Portion__:  The original dataset contains the gross loan amount and the SBA guaranteed amount.
 I choose to divide the latter by the former to obtain a new variable __SBA_g__ which is the percent of loan that is guanranteed by SBA.
 It is a variable with values between 0 and 1.

 * __U.S.
 Unemployment Rate__:  The final variable which isn't contained in the original SBA loan dataset is the U.S. unemployment rate, a monthly data series obtained from from the U.S. [Bureau of Labor Statistics](https://data.bls.gov/timeseries/LNS14000000).
 It is introduced as a proxy for where the U.S. economy stands during an economic cycle.
 The unemployment rate data is merged with the SBA loan data on the loan approval date.
 The thought behind this is loans issued during bad economic times (with high unemployment rate) can have higher default risk and vice versa.
-Below is a plot of the unemployment rate during 1965.01 to 2020.04.
+Below is a plot of the unemployment rate during 1965.01-2020.04.
 Admittedly our SBA loan data ends roughly at mid 2014.

 ![](images/unemployment.png)